 We were guided thoroughly on the next steps, and eventually we had the chance to speak with Doc JJ.
 After that conversation, many of our uncertainties disappeared.
 It became clear to us that their intention was genuinely to help Filipina women make informed decisions about their future.
 Doc JJ explained everything in detail, especially the importance of the medication.
 What really stood out to us was that they weren’t trying to sell anything—their main purpose was to educate.
 They even tried to talk us out of the procedure, saying that if we chose not to go through with it, things might still turn out okay.

-Despite that, we were committed to our decision.
-When we finally chose to get the necessary medication, it was a relief to know we had come to the right place and that someone would be there to guide us when the time came.
 The first two days were manageable, though it was difficult seeing my partner unable to eat properly.
 On the third day, the pain and cramping became intense, and it was hard to watch her go through that.
 Thankfully, Doc JJ was there to guide us throughout the entire process.

 Even after everything, the emotional pain didn’t end.
 What Doc JJ said about reconsidering the procedure stayed with us.
 When everything was over, we felt a mix of emotions—confusion, sadness, and regret.
 We weren’t completely relieved.
 Instead, we felt the weight of what it meant to be parents and questioned our decision.
 If circumstances had been different, we would have given our child the world and tried to be the best parents we could be.